-- the information given in the strategic report and the directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the strategic report and the directors' report have been prepared in accordance with applicable legal requirements.
+- the information given in the Strategic Report and the Directors' Report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - the Strategic Report and the Directors' Report have been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the Bank and its environment obtained in the course of the audit, we have not identified any material misstatements in the strategic report or the directors' report.
+In the light of the knowledge and understanding of the Bank and its environment obtained in the course of the audit, we have not identified any material misstatements in the Strategic Report or the Directors' Report.

-13. Opinion on other matter prescribed by the Capital Requirements (Country-by-Country Reporting) Regulations 2013
+Opinions on other matter prescribed by the Capital Requirements (Country-by-Country Reporting) Regulations 2013